Home » Blog

 If your hair is healthy (and it’s 3C or 4) and you do straightening daily, Titanium is for you.

-One of the Titanium flat iron with a very high heat setting is Brazilian Heat After Dark, it suits to very curly hair, especially Africa American hair and can be used for permanent hair treatments like Brazilian keratin blowout.
+One of the Titanium flat iron with a very high heat setting is Brazilian Heat After Dark, it suits very curly hair, especially African American hair, and can be used for permanent hair treatments like Brazilian keratin blowout.

 Pros: